Ontario Highway 407: Privatization and original extensions

 When Mike Harris was elected Premier in 1995 on his platform of the Common Sense Revolution, the Ontario government faced an $11 billion annual deficit and a $100 billion debt.
 Seeking to balance the books, a number of publicly owned services were privatized over the following years.
-Although initially spared, Highway 407 was sold quickly in the year leading up to the 1999 provincial elections.
-The highway was leased to a conglomerate of private companies for $3.1 billion.
-The Ontario corporation, known as 407 International Inc., was initially owned by the Spanish multinational Cintra Infraestructuras (43.23%), as well as various subsidiaries of the Canada Pension Plan Investment Board (40%) and the Montreal-based engineering firm SNC-Lavalin (16.77%).

-The deal included a 99-year lease agreement with unlimited control over the highway and its tolls, dependent on traffic volume; however, the government maintains the right to build a transport system within the highway right-of-way.
-It is today described as a "value generating monster" and "cash cow" for SNC-Lavalin, and one of the "worst financial missteps" from any government in Ontario's history.
+Although initially spared, Highway 407 was privatized quickly in the year leading up to the 1999 provincial elections.
+It was leased to a conglomerate of private companies for $3.1 billion.
+The Ontario-based corporation, known as 407 International Inc., was initially owned by the Spanish multinational Ferrovial through its subsidiary Cintra Infraestructuras (61.3%), the Montreal-based engineering firm SNC-Lavalin (22.6%), and CDP Capital (16.1%).
+The 99-year lease agreement granted the consortium unlimited control over the highway and its tolls, dependent on traffic volume; however, the government maintains the right to build a transport system within the highway right-of-way.
+The highway has since been described as a "value generating monster" and "cash cow" for SNC-Lavalin and one of the "worst financial missteps" by any government in Ontario's history.

 When purchased, the highway travelled from the junction of Highway 403 in Mississauga to Markham Road in Markham.
 Extensions westward to the QEW and eastward to Highway 7 and Brock Road in Pickering were constructed by the corporation, as mandated in the lease agreement.
 The western extension, from Highway 403 southwest to the QEW, was not part of the original Highway 407 concept in 1987; rather, the corridor was originally intended to connect the Hamilton and Mississauga sections of Highway 403.
 Highway 407 was originally slated to assume the temporary routing for Highway 403 along the Mississauga-Oakville boundary to end at the QEW.
 However, the Bob Rae led Ontario government altered these plans in 1995, and the corporation constructed this section quickly upon obtaining the lease.
 Sections opened throughout the middle of 2001: between Neyagawa Boulevard and Highway 403 on June 17; between Bronte Road and Neyagawa Boulevard on June 29; between Dundas Street and Bronte Road on July 18; and between the Freeman Interchange and Dundas Street on July 30.
 In the east, a final extension between Markham Road and Highway 7 opened a month later on August 30.